740i/Writeups/skytower/skytower.md

 Todays it's Skytower by Telspace which you can find over at Vulnhub, https://www.vulnhub.com/entry/skytower-1,96/

-So we start with the usual nmap scan and checkout what's going on.
+Start off with the usual nmap scan and checkout what's going on.

 ```
 nmap -v -sV -sC 192.168.56.101